 This is something that in business development gets so lost and ends up becoming a big hole in their ability to scale and grow and to make a positive impact because people simply don’t have something to anchor themselves to.
 When they anchor themselves to something that doesn’t have a brand or a philosophy that’s clearly expressed, it becomes a very fragile ground to stand on.

 I think more than ever right now that the world is asking us for strong communication of brands, a strong communication of philosophy and to notice that it’s in that philosophy and what we stand for where a firm ground can be developed and thus take the steps towards a more just planet, a more equal planet, a planet where we’re actually working together and we can accept and respect all differences without getting lost in them.

 Carl: The best way to do that is simply looking me up online just google Carl Paoli you can find me.
 You can email me or contact me on Instagram or Twitter, YouTube, wherever you go, LinkedIn.
 I’m everywhere and nowhere at the same time.

 Missed the last episodes?
 Check them out!Last updated on Jun 25, 2020

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near San Francisco, California, USA using the map below!